 Application of Standards

-- Satisfactory Academic Progress for financial aid students will be determined at the conclusion of the Spring semester.
+Satisfactory Academic Progress for financial aid students will be determined at the conclusion of every semester.

 - Students who are disqualified from financial aid will be notified by mail and receive the procedure for appeal.

 - A student who has been disqualified at ANY college in the LACCD, is disqualified at ALL colleges within the LACCD.

 - A change of one (1) educational goal or major course of study will be allowed during the course of enrollment at the institution.